Brauer-Thrall type theorems for derived module categories: The first Brauer-Thrall type theorem

 Recall that an algebra $A$ is said to be {\it derived finite} if up to shift and isomorphism there are only finitely many indecomposable objects in $D^b(A)$ (Ref. \cite{BM03}).
-We say an algebra $A$ is {\it derived bounded} if $\mbox{\rm gl.hr} A<\infty$, i.e., the cohomological ranges of all indecomposable complexes have a common upper bound.
+Now we can prove Theorem I, another proof of which will be given at the end of this paper (Remark~\ref{Remark-AnotherProofOfTheoremI}).